TheCSharpAcademy/CodeReviews.Console.HabitTracker/HabitLogger.HopelessCoding/README.md

-# Habit Logger Console App
 This is a C# Academy project with some additional functionalities for tracking daily calories.
 The application allows users to log their daily calorie intake and perform various operations on the logged data.
 Below are the requirements, features, user manual, areas for improvement, and additional challenges of the application.

 ## Requirements
 - [x] Track one habit only by quantity (ex. number of water glasses a day), not